Getae: Ancient sources

-Strabo, one of the first ancient sources to mention Getae and Dacians, stated in his Geographica (c.
-7 BC – 20 AD) that the Dacians lived in the western parts of Dacia, "towards Germania and the sources of the Danube", while the Getae lived in the eastern parts, towards the Black Sea, both south and north of the Danube.
-The ancient geographer also wrote that the Dacians and Getae spoke the same language, after stating the same about Getae and Thracians.
+Strabo stated in his Geographica (c.
+7 BC – 20 AD) wrote that the term "Dacian" was used by some people to refer to the western part of the Getae who lived north of the Danube "towards Germania and the sources of the Danube", and the other Getae lived in the eastern parts, towards the Black Sea, both south and north of the Danube.
+According to him, the Dacians and Getae spoke the same language, after stating the same about Getae and Thracians.

+In his time, Strabo believed that the lands of these western Getae stretched north of the Danube to the boundary of Germania, embracing a part of the mountains of the Hercynian Forest where the Suevi lived.
+From here their lands stretched very far to east of the Carpathians, to the lands of the Tyragetae, who lived near the Dniester, although he cautioned that the precise boundaries were not known to him.

 Pliny the Elder, in his Naturalis Historia (Natural History), c.
-77–79 AD, stated something similar: "... though various races have occupied the adjacent shores; at one spot the Getae, by the Romans called Daci".
+77–79 AD, refers to "the Getae, by the Romans called Daci".

 Appian, who began writing his Roman History under Antoninus Pius, Roman Emperor from 138 to 161, noted: "[B]ut going beyond these rivers in places they rule some of the Celts over the Rhine and the Getae over the Danube, whom they call Dacians".

 Justin, the 3rd century AD Latin historian, wrote in his Epitome of Pompeius Trogus that Dacians are spoken of as descendants of the Getae: "Daci quoque suboles Getarum sunt" (The Dacians as well are a scion of the Getae).

 In his Roman History (c.
 200 AD), Cassius Dio added: "I call the people Dacians, the name used by the natives themselves as well as by the Romans, though I am not ignorant that some Greek writers refer to them as Getae, whether that is the right term or not...".
-He also said the Dacians lived on both sides of the Lower Danube; the ones south of the river (today's northern Bulgaria), in Moesia, were called Moesians, while the ones north of the river were called Dacians.
-He argued that the Dacians are "Getae or Thracians of Dacian race":